yikai-zhao/diamond-aws-store/README.md

 Diamond AWS Store

-Diamond AWS Store is a full stack e commerce web application focused on diamond sales.
-It is built with Next.js, Node.js, and deployed on AWS with support for RDS database integration.
-The project demonstrates scalable cloud deployment, professional frontend design, and robust backend architecture suitable for production level applications.
+Diamond AWS Store is a production ready full stack e commerce web application for online diamond sales.
+The platform is designed to demonstrate cloud native deployment, scalable architecture, and modern web development practices.
+It is fully hosted on Amazon Web Services with integration for RDS relational database, making it suitable as a portfolio project and as a base for real world e commerce applications.

 Project Overview

-The goal of this project is to simulate a real world online diamond store.
-It includes a product catalog, shopping cart, and checkout flow.
-The application is designed to be lightweight yet extendable and is fully hosted on AWS, ensuring high availability and reliability.
+This project replicates the workflow of a professional online jewelry store.
+The system includes a product catalog, shopping cart, and checkout process.
+The application is optimized for performance using Next.js server side rendering and deployed to AWS EC2 with RDS for persistent storage.
+The goal is to provide a technically strong demonstration of building, deploying, and scaling a cloud hosted e commerce solution.

 Key Features

-Product catalog page with diamond listings including name, description, image, and price
+Product catalog with item listings including name, description, price, and image

-Shopping cart with add, remove, and quantity update functions
+Shopping cart with add, remove, and quantity update functionality

-Checkout workflow with order summary and simulated payment process
+Checkout page with order summary and simulated payment confirmation

-Server side rendering with Next.js for optimized performance and SEO
+Next.js server side rendering for performance and SEO optimization

-AWS deployment with EC2 hosting, load balancing, and RDS database for persistent storage
+AWS based hosting with EC2 and RDS, designed for reliability and uptime above 99 percent

-CI/CD pipeline integration with GitHub Actions for automated testing and deployment
+CI CD pipeline with GitHub Actions for automated testing and deployment

+Modular and extensible architecture for future feature expansion

 Technology Stack

 Frontend: Next.js, React, TypeScript, TailwindCSS
 Backend: Node.js, Next.js API Routes
-Database: AWS RDS with MySQL support
+Database: AWS RDS with MySQL
-Cloud and DevOps: AWS EC2, AWS RDS, Docker, GitHub Actions
+Cloud and DevOps: AWS EC2, AWS RDS, Docker, GitHub Actions, CloudWatch

-Getting Started
+Local Setup

 Clone the repository